Canon SX740 vs Pentax K-3 II

 Travel and landscape photographers will find it useful that the K-3 II has an internal geolocalization sensor and can record GPS coordinates in its EXIF data.

-Both the SX740 and the K-3 II are recent models that are part of the current product line-up.
-The K-3 II replaced the earlier Pentax K-3, while the SX740 followed on from the Canon SX730 HS.
+The SX740 is a recent model that features in the current product line-up of Canon.
+In contrast, the K-3 II has been discontinued (but can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the K-3 II was succeeded by the Pentax K-3 III.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Pentax websites.

 So what conclusions can be drawn?
 Is the Canon SX740 better than the Pentax K-3 II or vice versa?
 The listing below highlights the relative strengths of the two models.